 - Mentoring, and more

-You might think you’re doing all the right things, but if you’re not doing what’s important to your staff, or simply not showing them the effort and investment you’re making, it may mean your efforts are wasted.
+You might think you’re doing all the right things, but if you’re not doing what’s important to your employees, or simply not showing them the effort and investment you’re making, it may mean your efforts are wasted.

 5. Healthy work environment